separatio/sporty_interview_api/README.md

 # Introduction

-This is a test framework using pytest and SeleniumBase.
+This is an API test framework using pytest.
 The version of Python used is 3.10.

 # Setup